wordofwarning/wordofwarning.org/current/2021-springsummer/camara/index.md

 *Presented by* In Between Time, STUN *+* Word of Warning

-In 2020 we presented [*Oreo Variations*](/archive/2020-spring/camara) a choreographic development, work-in-progress for livestreaming of one section of Tania's work.
+In 2020 we presented [*Oreo Variations*](/archive/2020-spring/camara), a choreographic development work-in-progress for livestreaming of one section of Tania's work.
 Rejoin us for *Oreo Prelude*, a new livestream of unseen material.

 *Oreo, coconut, Bounty Bar* — micro-aggressions used to disempower a black person deemed to be 'acting white'.